Home

 How do you treat butt breakouts?

 They’re frustrating, sure, but the good news about butt breakouts is you can treat them.
-You can go for over-the-counter (OTC) treatments or prescription ones, but either way, know that a pimple-free butt is on the horizon.
+You can go for over-the-counter (OTC) treatments or medical ones, but either way, know that a pimple-free butt is on the horizon.

 OTC cleansers